-The Third Party Monitor reviewed each piece of diesel construction equipment proposed for use on the Taxiway T Phase 1, TBIT Renovation - East Aprons, WAMA, and the Qantas Hangar construction projects as it pertained to the requirements of Sections X.F.1 and X.F.3 and independently determined if a CARB verified or EPA certified diesel emission control system was compatible.
-These findings were documented and compared with exemptions granted by LAWA.
-Findings for this Section are as follows:
+The Third Party Monitor reviewed each piece of diesel construction equipment proposed for use on the TBIT Renovation - East Aprons, WAMA, and the Qantas Hangar construction projects as it pertained to the requirements of Sections X.F.1 and X.F.3 and independently determined if a CARB verified or EPA certified diesel emission control system was compatible.
+These results were documented and compared with exemptions granted by LAWA.

+Results for this Section are as follows:

-- Equipment whose engine is compatible with a CARB verified or EPA certified diesel emission control system, but whose use on the Taxiway T Phase 1, TBIT Renovation East Aprons, WAMA, and the Qantas Hangar construction projects would not exceed twenty (20) calendar days per calendar year was granted a "20-day" exemption by LAWA.
+- Equipment whose engine is compatible with a CARB verified or EPA certified diesel emission control system, but whose use on the TBIT Renovation - East Aprons, WAMA, and the Qantas Hangar construction projects would not exceed twenty (20) calendar days per calendar year was granted a "20-day" exemption by LAWA.
 The Third Party Monitor maintained an independent database of all equipment operating under the 20-day exemption rule, including the date the equipment was moved onsite and the date the equipment was required to be removed from the airfield.
-A total of nine (9) pieces of equipment were granted a 20-day exemption on the Taxiway T Phase 1 project.
-No 20-day exemptions have been granted to date on the Tom Bradley International Terminal Renovation East Aprons, the West Aircraft Maintenance Area (WAMA), and the Qantas Hangar construction projects; - The Third Party Monitor reviewed and documented cases where it was determined that the VDECS would impair the equipment operator's field of vision.
+No 20-day exemptions have been granted to date on the Tom Bradley International Terminal Renovation - East Aprons project.
+Three (3) pieces of equipment received a 20-day exemption on the West Aircraft Maintenance Area (WAMA)/Qantas Hangar construction projects; - The Third Party Monitor reviewed and documented cases where it was determined that the VDECS would impair the equipment operator's field of vision.
 These vehicles were granted a safety exemption by LAWA.
 Specific classes of diesel equipment, including motor graders, received an exemption from LAWA on the basis of safety.
 The Independent Third Party Monitor reviewed and documented each piece of diesel construction equipment that received a safety exemption.
-To date, approximately 24 pieces of equipment have been granted a safety waiver on Taxiway T Phase 1, approximately 22 pieces on the Tom Bradley International Terminal Renovation - East Aprons project, and 19 pieces on the WAMA/Qantas project. - The Third Party Monitor also independently assessed and documented diesel equipment for which no CARB verified or EPA certified diesel emission control system was available.
+To date, approximately 24 pieces of equipment have been granted a safety waiver on approximately 22 pieces used on the Tom Bradley International Terminal Renovation East Aprons project, and one (1) piece on the WAMA/Qantas project.
+In addition, one (1) piece of construction equipment was granted an exemption based on having an engine less than 50 horsepower (hp) on the WAMA/Qantas Hangar construction projects. - The Third Party Monitor also independently assessed and documented diesel equipment for which no CARB verified or EPA certified diesel emission control system was available.
 This equipment was granted an exemption by LAWA on the basis of unavailability.